-Your wage slip will state your tax code and this should reflect your personal allowance.
-Your personal allowance is the amount of income you are able to earn before paying income tax.
-This allowance is normally divided and spread over a year.
+- Your wage slip will state your tax code and this should reflect your personal allowance.

-As many students work part-time, or just in vacation periods, they may not earn enough to pay tax - however, the tax may have been deducted automatically based on an assumption of their wages over the whole year, or a tax code error.
-To avoid paying unnecessary tax and having the hassle of a refund, form P38(S) should be obtained from the employer or on-line if you intend only to work during the vacation.
-If working two jobs, use form P46 to notify your second employer of your first employer so that your tax code for the second job can be adjusted accordingly.
+- If you work part-time, or just in vacation periods, you may not earn enough to pay tax - however, it may have been deducted automatically based on an assumption of their wages over the whole year, or a tax code error.
+To avoid paying unnecessary tax you should know what criteria you meet, you can all information here associating to tax as well as national insurance.

 - You should always keep all tax documents: The P45 , P60, all payslips.
 You may need these documents to prove income for Student finance, loans, applying for housing, mortgages and more.

 - A P60 is issued each tax year in April/May as long as you continue to be employed as of 5th April, otherwise just the P45 is issued.

 What is National Insurance (NI)?

 You pay National Insurance contributions to qualify for certain benefits and the State Pension.
 It is similar to Tax as it is deducted from your pay by your employer and paid direct to HMRC.
 You will need to have a NI number when you start your employment.

 How much NI do I have to pay?